LeticiaAires/Gravity-Glitch/README.md

    [PIP](https://bootstrap.pypa.io/get-pip.py)

 4. How to play ?

-   Run the "main" file and start playing !
+   - Run the "main.py" file

-   Click on the "play" button to choose your pseudo and choose your game mode !
+   - Click on the "Play" button to choose your pseudo and choose your game mode !

 ## Features